gouherdanish/gouherdanish.github.io/_posts/2025-03-05-aws-notes-ec2.md

     - must be unique on the private network
     - two different private networks can have same private IPs
     - machines connect to internet using NAT + internet gateway (a proxy)

+- Elastic IP
+    - Public IP of EC2 instance changes when re-started
+    - Elastic IP is needed when public IP needs to be kept fixed
+    - Elastic IP is attached to one instance at a time (limit of 5 Elastic IPs)
+    - Generally advised not to use Elastic IP, instead use random public IP and attach DNS